gabriellorin/touch-bar-emojis/README.md

 ## Features

 * Display your most frequently used emojis (on 10.12: the most recently used emojis — MacOS 10.12 doesn't keep track on how many times an emoji is used — and starting in 10.13 your most frequently used emojis)
+_Note: Most frequently used emojis are loaded on app startup_

 ![](README-images/touchbaremojis-gif.gif)